 There is an honor system repository if you want to pay cash on-site for the firewood.
 You can also pay for firewood at the visitor center when you arrive.
 We did both.

 Ten pieces is a lot of firewood, so keep your eyes open for a wheelbarrow.
 We spied one adjacent to the restrooms closest to the campground entrance.

 The wheelbarrow was immensely helpful in getting all the wood to our camp site in one trip.
 Simply return the wheelbarrow once finished for the next camper to use.

 Sky Meadows Camp Sites

-Make your reservation at ReserveAmerica.
+Make your reservation online.
 When you do, you must choose a specific site.
-However, when you arrive you will have your choice of available red sites.
+There are 15 red sites for primitive camping at Sky Meadows.

 The fee is $20 per night for Virginia residents or $25 per night for non-Virginia residents.
 Including a transaction fee and sales tax I paid $26.06 for the night.

 Site-specific reservations are for buddy sites (for two families, for example), as well as group camping areas, Camp Slater and Camp Washington.